huggingface/diffusers/docs/source/en/optimization/tgate.md

 | LCM (Pixart-Alpha)    | 8.563T   | 611.350M  | 4.733s  | 36.086                    |
 | LCM w/ TGATE          | 7.623T   | 462.585M  | 4.543s  | 37.048                    |

-The latency is tested on a 1080ti commercial card.

-The MACs and Params are calculated by [calflops](https://github.com/MrYxJ/calculate-flops.pytorch).

-The FID is calculated by [PytorchFID](https://github.com/mseitzer/pytorch-fid).
+The latency is tested on an NVIDIA 1080TI, MACs and Params are calculated with [calflops](https://github.com/MrYxJ/calculate-flops.pytorch), and the FID is calculated with [PytorchFID](https://github.com/mseitzer/pytorch-fid).